 \end{theorem}

-UACER is built upon established robust adversarial RL frameworks, including RARL \citep{pinto2017robust}, MixedNE-LD \citep{DBLP:conf/nips/KamalarubanHHRS20}, and QARL \citep{DBLP:conf/iclr/ReddiT0CD24}, and thus inherits their theoretical guarantee of convergence to a Nash equilibrium under adversarial interactions.
+UACER is built upon established robust adversarial RL frameworks, including RARL \cite{pinto2017robust}, MixedNE-LD \cite{DBLP:conf/nips/KamalarubanHHRS20}, and QARL \cite{DBLP:conf/iclr/ReddiT0CD24}, and thus inherits their theoretical guarantee of convergence to a Nash equilibrium under adversarial interactions.
 This foundation ensures stable and well-founded learning dynamics even in the presence of perturbations and strategic opponents.
 Moreover, Theorem \ref{consisitency} formally establishes the asymptotic reliability of TDU’s Q-value estimation.
 It shows that as the number of training iterations grows sufficiently large and $\beta_{\min}$ approaches zero, the expected bias between TDU's Q-value estimates and the true Q-values diminishes asymptotically.
 This result confirms TDU's consistency as an aggregation method and demonstrates its theoretical capability to converge to the optimal value function given sufficient training.
-The detailed proof of Theorem \ref{consisitency} is provided in {\em Appendix \ref{proof}}.